 “Plaque in the arteries is the result of cumulative damage and inflammation, and vulnerability to injury and chronic inflammation likely contributes to diseases like cancer, kidney and lung diseases, as well as cardiovascular disease.
-So it makes sense that the coronary calcium score — a measure of arterial aging — is predictive of noncardiovascular diseases too, “says Michael Blaha, M.D., M.P.H., director of clinical research for the Ciccarone Center for the Prevention of Heart Disease and assistant professor of medicine at the Johns Hopkins University School of Medicine.
+So it makes sense that the coronary calcium score — a measure of arterial aging — is predictive of noncardiovascular diseases too, “says Michael Blaha, M.D., M.P.H., director of clinical research for the and assistant professor of medicine at the Johns Hopkins University School of Medicine.
 “The reason the coronary calcium score may work so well at identifying vulnerability to a variety of chronic diseases is because it’s a direct measurement of the cumulative effect of all risk factors, rather than a consideration of a single risk factor, like obesity, smoking or high blood pressure.”

 Blaha and his colleagues caution, however, that theirs was an “association study” that didn’t look for, measure or find a cause-and-effect relationship between coronary calcium levels and noncardiovascular diseases.